jeffgbutler/TanzuInTheHomelab/tkgs-vds/README.md

 designed.
 This means that you must still think deeply about network and cluster design.
 I will discuss how the networks are designed in my home lab.

+For a TKGs installation, arcas provides two options:

+1. Basic configuration and enablement of WCP (the Tanzu service in vSphere)
+2. Create a workload namespace and workload cluster

+We will show examples of using both.

 ### Network Design

 TKGs uses three types of networks - management, workload, and VIP networks.
 This installation is based